tobeshota/so_long/README.md

 ### Play
 You are the robot vacuum cleaner.
 You collect trash and take them to the trash can.

-About the white robot vacuum cleaner, press W, A, S, and D keys (or cursor key) to be moved.
+About the white robot vacuum cleaner, press W, A, S, and D keys (or cursor keys) to be moved.
 About the black one, press I, J, K, and L keys to be moved.

 # Materials used